 The API is flexible and functional -- you can use it to build an application that meets your needs.
 Using the API, you can:

-- Automatically generate keywords, ad text, destination URLs, and custom reports.
+- Automatically generate keywords, ad text, landing pages, and custom reports.

 - Integrate AdWords data with your inventory system to manage campaigns based on stock.

 - Develop additional tools and applications to help you manage accounts.

 And you can even develop in the language of your choice.
 The AdWords API SOAP interface is supported by all popular programming languages, including Java, PHP, Python, .NET, Perl, and Ruby.

 Signing up is easy.
 All you need is an active AdWords account.
 Once you've registered as a developer, you can access the AdWords API Center to manage your token and budget settings.
 Your developer token is a unique combination of letters, numbers, and characters that identifies your AdWords API activity.
 It's your key to talking to the AdWords server and your clients' AdWords accounts.